-If you shoot "raw," meaning you use the raw file format instead of JPGs, then your images come out of your camera a little "blah."
-Raw files are naturally void of contrast, extra color, sharpening, or noise reduction, all things that are added to JPG files in camera.
+If you shoot in "RAW," meaning you use the RAW file format instead of JPEG, then your images probably come out of your camera looking a little "blah."
+Raw files are naturally void of contrast, extra color, sharpening, or noise reduction - all things that are added to JPEG files in camera.
 So, that means you need to do all those things to your images in post processing.
-Today I am focusing on how to add basic contrast.
+Today I am going to focus on how to add contrast in Lightroom.

-There are four ways to add contrast globally - meaning to the entire image at once.
-You can use only one, or a combination of two or more.
+You can use one method, or a combination of two or more methods.
 Just be careful not to add too much contrast; it's a fine balance.

-- Clarity - move slider to the right to add contrast (I'm not a fan of using this to add contrast, but because it does have that effect, I'm adding it to the list)
+This slider also adds contrast.
+Just move the slider to the right to add a bit of contrast.
+I am not a big fan of using this to add contrast, but because it does have this effect, I'm adding it to the list.

-The reason I don't like using Clarity to add contrast is that it's more of an 'edge definer' and if you have a subject, like a baby, child, woman, then you will accentuate any edges on their skin, which may not be a good thing.
+The reason I do not like using the Clarity slider to add contrast is that it is more of an "edge definer".
+If you have a subject, like a baby, child, woman, etc. and increase the clarity slider, you will accentuate any edges on their skin, which may not be a good thing.

-The brush menu has the same options as the Basic panel does, so simply utilize one or all of the following sliders:
+The brush menu has the same options as the Basic panel does, so simply utilize one or all of the following adjustment brush sliders:

-The radial and graduated filters could be used to add contrast, but I didn't include them in my list because those tools are programmed to fade in/out effects, and contrast isn't typically something you want to be faded in or out.
+The radial and graduated filters can also be used to add contrast, but I did not include them in my list because those tools are programmed to fade in/out effects, and contrast is not typically something you want to be faded in or out.
 With the brush, you can apply it to wherever you choose, at full effect.

 Although adding contrast is fairly fast and easy, Pretty Presets includes options in many collections to help you add beautiful contrast to your image in one click!
 This is by far the quickest and easiest way to add contrast!